Schossi/CityBuilderWeb/_pages/manual/systems/resources.md

 * Item receivers are building component that accept items from others.
 Other components deliver items to receivers.
 * Item givers are building components that provide certain items for others.
-Other components aquire items from givers.
+Other components acquire items from givers.

 ### Storage